 Some might ask, “Why visit Victoria this winter?”
 But don’t let this northern gem fool you into thinking it has closed up shop.
-While the hanging baskets are stored for the season, there is still a plethora of fun things to do in Victoria this winter.
+While the hanging baskets are stored for the season, there are still a plethora of fun things to do in Victoria this winter.

 1. Enjoy a Spa Day

 From aromatic steam rooms and rejuvenating body scrubs to massaging waterfalls and breathtaking views, let your body relax and be restored at these premier resort and day spas in Victoria BC and Vancouver Island.
-Discover out 12 favorite spa resorts and day spas in Victoria BC & Vancouver Island!
+Discover our 12 favorite spa resorts and day spas in Victoria BC & Vancouver Island!

 2. Visit the Fairmont Empress

 A renowned international landmark, the Fairmont Empress is tucked at the edge of Victoria’s Inner Harbour.
 Reminiscent of a majestic castle, it has welcomed dignitaries and royalty from throughout the globe.
 The brick-ivy façade and slate roof make it seem to have been plucked from an Elizabethan novel.
 And during the winter, the wonderous décor and festive lights are hard to beat.

 While Vancouver Island’s northernmost city, Tofino, has earned a reputation for its winter storm-watching, it’s far from the only destination to witness a dramatic roll of waves.
 Throughout Victoria nature’s seasonal drama will often roar at stunning outlooks like Dallas Road, Ogden Point, and Esquimalt Lagoon.

 The Royal BC Museum’s elaborate exhibits invite you to wander through time and immerse yourself in the past.
 In addition to its year-round exhibits showcasing the city’s history, it has attracted world-premiers like the museum’s current Dinosaurs of BC, which gets you up close and personal with the dinosaurs that once roamed the province.